It’s tough to narrow down your shortlist of stocks to invest in. That’s where Green Zone Ratings comes in!

 Check it out now, or read on to see how you can start using Green Zone Ratings today:

-Adam began crafting Green Zone Ratings long before joining our team as Chief Investment Strategist.
-He spent years perfecting his algorithms, which you can use to analyze more than 8,000 stocks.
+Adam began crafting Green Zone Ratings long before joining our team as chief investment strategist.
+He spent years perfecting his algorithms that analyze more than 8,000 stocks.

-And all that hard work has created stock analysis that is easy to understand.
+All that hard work has created stock analysis that’s easy to understand.

 The system does all the math for us, but Green Zone Ratings boil down to six essential factors:

 Adam’s Green Zone Ratings system is easy to use.
 Here’s a step-by-step guide using Apple Inc. (Nasdaq: AAPL) stock as an example.

 1. The first thing you’ll want to do is go to www.MoneyandMarkets.com.
 Once you are on our homepage, look for the search bar in the top right corner of the page.

 Note: Your search bar may look like this: